spreedbox/spreedbox-firmware/README.md

 The downloads for the released images are found on the [Releases](https://github.com/spreedbox/spreedbox-firmware/releases) page.

-Download the `spreedbox-titan-armhf.img.xz` file.
+Download the latest `spreedbox-titan-armhf-*.img.xz` file.
 This is the compressed disk image.
 See [Firmware Upgrade](#firmware-upgrade) for details and further instructions.
 The `Source code` files can be used to validate the firmware image.

 [Download latest release](https://github.com/spreedbox/spreedbox-firmware/releases/latest)